belinda-g-freitas/exam-mongodb-rest-api-M2/README.md

 - api/v1/book/delete (DELETE)
 <!-- - api/v1/book/update (PUT)-->

+### NOTE:

-### NB: Refer to routers or schemas to see required fields
+- Refer to routers or schemas to see required fields
+- Databases files are in the db folder